Brightspace/github-assignment-uploader/README.md

   - secure: TOKEN
 ```

-3. The important thing to note above, is that the jobs have been split into multiple stages.
-The first stage is the regular code tests you want to run (with whatever name you would like it to be).
-The second stage is the important one (it must be the second stage) and the name must be `visual-difference-tests`.
+4. The important thing to note above, is that the jobs have been split into multiple stages.
+The first stage is the normal tests you want to run (with whatever name you would like it to be).
+The second stage is the important one (it must be the second stage) and the name must be named `visual-difference-tests`.
 This is what the bot will use to check the status of your Visual Difference tests, additionally the Travis check's name must be `Travis CI - Pull Request`.

 ## Secrets Management

-1. Manually set the secrets in your .env file (see [example](.env.example)) for local testing.
+1. Create a .env file (see [example](.env.example)) with the appropriate values for your situation.
-2. Manually copy the secrets into your AWS Lambda's environment variables.

-(Goal: make this more robust later with AWS secrets manager)
+2. The `deploy.py` script will use this file to create the same environment variables for the deployed Lambda.

 ## Screenshots
 ![Screenshot of the Visual Difference GitHub Check](screenshot.png)